sham-404/roxie/README.md

 ## About

-**Roxie** is a hobby chess engine developed entirely from scratch in **Rust**, focusing on strong search, efficient evaluation, and modern engine design.
+**Roxie** is a hobby chess engine written entirely from scratch in **Rust**, focusing on modern search techniques, efficient evaluation, and clean engineering.

-What started as a personal learning project has gradually evolved into a competitive chess engine through continuous experimentation, profiling, tuning, and thousands of self-play and engine-vs-engine games.
+The project began as a way to learn how chess engines work.
+Over time, it evolved into a serious long-term project through continuous experimentation, profiling, tuning, and thousands of self-play and engine-vs-engine games.

-Today, Roxie has surpassed the **3000 Elo** milestone and continues to improve with every iteration.
+Today, Roxie has surpassed the **3000 Elo** milestone and continues to improve with every release.

 ---

 ## Highlights

-- ♟️ UCI compatible
+* ♟️ UCI compatible
-- ⚡ Written entirely in Rust
+* ⚡ Written entirely in Rust
-- 🧠 Quantized HalfKP NNUE evaluation
+* 🧠 Quantized HalfKP NNUE evaluation
-- 🚀 Magic Bitboard move generation
+* 🚀 Magic Bitboard move generation
-- 🔍 Modern alpha-beta search with advanced pruning and move ordering
+* 🔍 Modern alpha-beta search with advanced pruning and move ordering
-- 📈 Continuously tuned through thousands of self-play and engine matches
+* 📈 Continuously tuned through thousands of self-play and engine matches
-- 💻 Optimized builds for Native, AVX2 and AVX-512 processors
+* 💻 Optimized builds for Native, AVX2 and AVX-512 processors

 ---

 ## Performance

-Roxie is continuously tested against established engines using automated tournaments and self-play to measure playing strength and identify areas for improvement.
+Roxie is continuously tested against established engines using automated tournaments and self-play to measure playing strength and evaluate new ideas.

-One example is the tactical victory shown below, where Roxie defeated **lambergar (~3500 Elo)** in a **10+0.1** rapid game.
+One memorable game is shown below, where Roxie managed to defeat **Lambergar (~3500 Elo)** in a **10+0.1** rapid game.

 <p align="center">
     <img src="assets/roxie_vs_lambergar.png" width="500">
 </p>

-The full game can be found in [`assets/roxie_vs_lambergar.pgn`](assets/roxie_vs_lambergar.pgn).
+The full game is available in [`assets/roxie_vs_lambergar.pgn`](assets/roxie_vs_lambergar.pgn).

 ---